UK Homeschooling FAQs

 How To Start Homeschooling UK

 For those of you just starting off on your UK homeschool journey, I’ve written this post on 10 things to consider before home educating.
 Here are 40 amazing advantages of homeschooling as well as this encouraging post on the only 10 things you need to homeschool your child (hint: you have them all already!).
 You may be starting to home educate because your child hates school- you should read this (surprising) article on why it’s normal for kids to hate school.
-This beginner’s guide on how to start homeschooling as all the basics to get you deregistered and started homeschooling and there’s info on how to homeschool multiple children.
+This beginner’s guide on how to start homeschooling as all the basics to get you deregistered and I have deregistration letter templates then there’s info on how to homeschool multiple children.
 I also have a great new guide on deschooling.
 There’s some quick myth-busting to quell your worries in the post about little-known facts about home education and a handy guide to UK homeschooling law.